Verizon Business Logo

 Employee Testimonials

 I spoke with several current and former employees to get a feel for working at Verizon Business.
-One network engineer said, “You’ll find smart, driven people here — collaboration is real when a customer’s network is down.”
-A sales rep mentioned they liked the stability but wished there was more transparency on promotions: “They’re serious about hitting targets, but career paths can feel unclear.”
-An operations manager shared, “You’ll get exposure to big projects and global clients, which is great for your resume.”
-These voices point to a mix of pride in the work and a desire for clearer internal communication.
+One network engineer told me, "You'll find smart, driven people here — collaboration is real when a customer's network is down."
+A sales rep liked the stability but wanted more transparency around promotions: "They're serious about hitting targets, but career paths can feel unclear."
+An operations manager noted the exposure to big projects and global clients as a resume builder.
+The through-line: pride in the work, frustration with internal communication.

 Company Culture